The Science of Microbreaks: How Often Should You Actually Stop Working?

 The 20-20-20 rule (every 20 minutes, look at something 20 feet away for 20 seconds) is the famous one for eye strain breaks.
 Honestly, the evidence for the specific numbers is weaker than you'd think.
 Datta et al., 2023 studied 432 participants and found "overall symptom scores showed no significant difference between those who practiced the 20/20/20 rule and those who did not."
 Their conclusion: "The evidence for the effectiveness of this 20/20/20 rule does not appear to be well established."

 Some might argue this kills the rule.
 We think it tempers it.
 The general idea (interrupt the screen-stare often) is sound.
 The specific numbers are not magic.
-Any short, frequent reset that breaks accommodation lock will probably do the job.
+People aren't standardized hardware.
+What clears your eyes at 20 minutes might clear your colleague's at 35.

 Microbreaks vs. the Pomodoro Technique: what does the research actually say?